CTep09/svg-logo-maker/README.md

 ## 💻 Usage

-Create a personalized logo easily on your own.
+Web developers dream, creating a personalized logo with command-line application and no CSS.

 ## 🦾 Technology
 - JavaScript